SaveliyKolesnikov/Snake/README.md

 	in a simple and naked JavaScript-based environment,
 2.	to adapt new web techniques, like the HTML5 canvas element
 3.	to create an extremely entertaining game.

-The purpose is **not** to make the game cross-browser compatible.
-Hacks and inconsistensies are only applied when absolutely necessary.

 [1]: http://en.wikipedia.org/wiki/Snake_(video_game)
 [2]: https://snake3.azurewebsites.net/